 The next mode is a travel system mode, where you can have the Bravo stroller with the adapter for the car seat.
 This allows the baby to either sit in the car seat or sit in the stroller, as long as you remember to bring the adapter with you.

 The final mode is the toddler stroller, or just the regular Bravo stroller.
-In this mode, the stroller can hold a child up to 50 pounds, just like the Graco Modes stroller.
+In this mode, the stroller can hold a child up to 50 pounds, just like the Evenflo Pivot stroller.

 Besides these modes, the stroller features a lot of great attributes.
 It has a multi-position recliner for the back of the seat.
 It has an extra large canopy with a peek-a-boo window.
 There’s a fantastic folding system that can be done one-handed.
 You just grab the handle under the seat and pull it up, then the auto-swivel wheels rotate inward automatically, and the stroller folds to a small and compact standing form.
 It’s basically foolproof.

-The brakes of the all-wheel suspension stroller are linked, which means that braking one wheel in the back will also brake the other wheel.
-I feel like this is a nicer braking system than the one on the Graco because it’s a one-step system versus a two-step system.
+The brakes of the all wheel suspension stroller are linked, which means that braking one wheel in the back will also brake the other wheel.
+I feel like this is a nicer braking system than the one on the Evenflo because it’s a one-step system versus a two-step system.
 This stroller has two front wheels that can be swiveled or locked into place as you need.

-The Bravo Trio stroller does weigh just a couple more pounds than the Graco Modes stroller, weighing in at about 23 pounds.
-To finish out, the stroller also features a very large storage basket that’s easy to access in any mode, a small parent tray with two cup holders, and a 3-position adjustable push handle.
+The Bravo Trio stroller does weigh a bit more than the Pivot stroller, weighing in at about 23 pounds.
+To finish out, the stroller also features a very large storage basket that’s easy to access in any mode, a small parent tray with two cup holders, and a 3-position adjustable push handle

-The Chicco Bravo Trio travel system is really similar to the Graco Modes travel system.
-Chicco is a higher-end brand than Graco, and some may say that they make a higher quality product.
-However, there were just a couple of deal-breakers with the Chicco system that I felt made it slightly less convenient than the Graco Modes travel system.
+The Chicco Bravo Trio travel system is really similar to the Evenflo Pivot travel system.
+Chicco is a higher-end brand than Evenflo, and some may say that they make a higher quality product.
+However, there were just a couple of deal-breakers with the Chicco system that I felt made it slightly less convenient than the Evenflo travel system.

 The first thing about this system that is a no-go for me is the price.
-It’s roughly $100 more than the Graco Modes system, and it doesn’t do anything more special than the Graco modes.
-I also feel like it’s not that much of a higher-quality over Graco to justify an extra hundred dollars.
+It’s roughly $100 more than the Evenflo Pivot system, and it doesn’t do anything more special than the Pivot.
+I also feel like it’s not that much of a higher-quality over Evenflo to justify an extra hundred dollars.

 The next thing I don’t like about this system is that you can’t face the seat of the stroller towards you.
 Now, when the Chicco is an infant carrier you can face it towards you, but you can’t face it away.
 When using it as a travel system, you can face it towards you, but not away from you.
 And as for the stroller, it faces toward the world only.
-So you definitely get fewer ways to travel versus the Graco.
+So you definitely get a few less ways to travel versus the Evenflo.

-The next thing that was frustrating to me was that you need the car seat adapter to be able to use it as a travel system.
-Now, you could argue that the only difference between this adapter and the Graco adapter is that the Graco adapter is actually a snack tray.
+Another thing that was frustrating to me was that you need the car seat adapter to be able to use it as a travel system.
+Now, you could argue that the only difference between this adapter and the Evenflo adapter is that the Evenflo adapter is actually a padded bar with removeable snack tray.
 And you’re exactly right.
 That’s why I like it better.
-The adapter on the Graco does double duty as a snack tray.
+The adapter on the Evenflo does double duty as a snack tray.
 This Chicco Bravo stroller doesn’t have a snack tray at all.
 It has a small adapter that I feel like I would constantly be losing in the recesses of my trunk.

-I do feel like the Chicco Bravo Trio travel system is maybe a bit sturdier than the Graco Modes.
+I do feel like the Chicco Bravo Trio travel system is maybe a bit sturdier than the Evenflo.
 It seems like it’s built with heavier and perhaps higher-quality materials.
-But it just doesn’t have the same maneuverability, the same number of modes, and the same number of features overall as the Graco Modes.
+It also has more storage, since it has the parent snack tray.
+It also has an adjustable handle, which is nice.

-Now, if they were the same price, I think maybe the Chicco would win, mostly because I think the KeyFit 30 car seat is better than the Graco Click Connect 35 car seat.
-But because of the price difference and the lack of additional features, the Graco Modes is my pick for best regular/traditional travel system.
+Now, if they were the same price, I think maybe the Chicco would win, mostly because it has that fantastic one handed fold and a little more storage for the parents.
+But because of the price difference and fewer ways to ride, the Evenflo Pivot is my pick for best regular/traditional travel system.